bitcoin/bips/bip-osemberg-multilingual-mnemonic.md

 2. Require explicit user confirmation that the canonical English mnemonic was recorded before finalizing wallet setup.
 3. Persist the display wordlist's stable identifier triple (language code, version string, SHA-256 of the wordlist file) alongside wallet metadata, so that a wordlist-version mismatch on restore can be detected and either resolved by loading the matching version or recovered via canonical English input.

-Wallet-level MUSTs and SHOULDs in this section are not mechanically enforceable from a wordlist artifact alone; they are exercised in the wallet implementation's test suite.
+Wallet-level MUST and SHOULD clauses in this section are not mechanically enforceable from a wordlist artifact alone; they are exercised in the wallet implementation's test suite.

 ### Validation